noltron000-coursework/titanic-javascript/README.md

 - fare
 - age

-Try this on your own
+Try this on your own.

 ## Scales
 Some values would fall on a scale.